fruch17/tierone-orders-api/docs/ORDER_AUDIT_TRAIL.md

 FROM orders o
 JOIN users u ON o.user_id = u.id
 WHERE o.client_id = 1 AND u.role = 'staff';

+-- Get orders for client 1 created by any admin
+SELECT o.*, u.name as creator_name
+FROM orders o
+JOIN users u ON o.user_id = u.id
+WHERE o.client_id = 1 AND u.role = 'admin';
 ```

 ## Model Relationships